adachille/parkinsons-detector/README.md

 #### Neural Network Regression

 We also decided to try building some neural network models to test their efficacy.
-Due to the relatively low feature space and number of data points, we assumed they may be less effective than some other classical methods, but they ended up being just as effective if tuned properly.
+Due to the relatively low feature space and number of data points, we assumed they may be less effective than some other classical methods, but they ended up being just as effective, if tuned properly.

 We initially assumed that the neural network should be a single hidden layer deep, to handle a lack of linear seperability but to also prevent overfitting.
 We tried many different hidden layer sizes, with the joint dataset and PCA preprocessing.
 The results are shown below: